Anavil123/missionaries-and-cannibals-/README.md

 # missionaries-and-cannibals-
-The program is implementation of the missionaries and cannibals problem using the concept of graph
+The program is implementation of the missionaries and cannibals problem using the concept of Dept-first search in graph